stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/20_reenskaug_mvc.md

 Trygve Reenskaug formulated MVC first in 1979.
 His original approach is different from modern forms of MVC, and for all purposes obsolete.
-It is presented here for historical context and to communicate the overall concepts of the original formulation of MVC.
+It is presented here to explain the historical formulation of MVC and its motivations.

 ### Design

+The best way to present Reenskaug MVC is to compare it against a Traditional MVC design.
 Like in Traditional MVC, Reenskaug MVC has:

 - A Model representing knowledge about our data.
 - The View visually represents the Model, obtaining information by invoking its methods.
 - The Controller has UI event handling duties, but for different reasons.

-Differently from Traditional MVC, in Reenskaug MVC:
+Crucial differences exist in the Controller, the View, and in a specialized object absent from Traditional MVC, the Editor:

+- Reenskaug Controller handles UI visual layouting and UI primary events, converting these events into operations on the View.
+In Traditional MVC, this is done by the View.
-- The View is responsible for modifying the Model through its methods.
+- Reenskaug View directly modifies the Model through Model methods calls.
-- The Controller is responsible for UI layouting.
-It also performs event handling duties: it links the
-  User to the system by arranging and presenting the View on the screen and translating low-level user events (e.g. mouse clicks) into high-level operations onto the View.

-- An additional entity exist: the Editor.  an extension to a Controller brought into existence on demand, and used to modify data in response to User action.
+  It does so with the assistance of an Editor.
+In Traditional MVC, this is done by the Controller.

+This design is a consequence of the technical environment of the time: Views' widgets were simple renderings on the screen, with no functionality to receive and process events from input devices.
+This task was assigned to Controllers.
+At any given time, only one Controller was considered active and would receive UI events from the event loop.
+Controllers were organized in a hierarchy and had to negotiate the active status among themselves in response to UI events and the expectations of the User/UI interaction.
+If a Controller found itself not authoritative to handle a specific event, it would delegate to the Controller above in the hierarchy.

+With the Controller performing layout/event handling duties, the responsibility for Model modification was handled through an additional player, the Editor, with cross-functional demands and dependencies.

-The controller asks the View for an Editor, which is returned and presented to the User.
-The Editor accepts the User events, and deliver them (after translation) to the View to applying the changes to the Model.
+An Editor is brought into existence on demand: the Controller asks the View for an Editor, which is presented to the User.
+UI events from the Controller are routed to the Editor, which converts these events in method invocations onto the View's API.
+Finally, the View modifies the Model.

-As you can observe, there are crucial important differences from traditional MVC, dictated by the technical environment of the time.

-The first is in the roles of the Controller and the View: in Reenskaug MVC, the View is in charge of modifying the Model under instruction of the Controller and Editor, while in traditional MVC the View knows the Model but only in “read only”: all operations that modify the Model are issued by the Controller.
-One advantage of Reenskaug's MVC is that User action can be emulated by replacing the standard Controller with a mock Controller performing stress-test operations, something extremely useful for testing.
-A second difference is in the Controller: Reenskaug's Controller performs operations such as layouting the Views on the screen, converting primary events into operations on the View.
-The View is not supposed to know about primary events.
-In other words, most of the task initially assigned to a Reenskaug's Controller are now taken care of by an underlying GUI framework.
-This difference is a child of its time: widgets were just a form of pure visual rendering, with no functionality to receive and process events from input devices.
+### Reenskaug Controller

+With the introduction of smarter Views able to handle events,

  The third difference is the presence of the Editor as a “View-extension helper” that the Controller uses in order to perform its task.
 The reason for this design is that the Controller must have a View-contextual entity to present to the User.
 For example, a GUI Label might require a